odmoon/mlops-stock-price-prediction/README.md

     - wrote up the project scope, instructions of environment setup and dependencies in README.md set up the environment as well with cookiecutter template to provide requirements.txt and respective python files
     - Wrote up report summarizing findings, challenges encountered, and areas for improvement with team.
-    - Containerized the model and tested locally using docker image build and run.
+    - Containerized the model and tested locally using docker image build and container run.
     - Applied Logging into main model along with rich handler and the configurations
     - Integrated WandB experiment tracking and report dashboard with the metrics.
     - Generated plot graphic into /reports directory